 It’s worth reminding the kids that Dubai hasn't always been a city of soaring skyscrapers and on-tap entertainment.
-A morning spent exploring the old Iranian quarter of Bastakiya and the knot of souks across the Creek in Deira will reveal a traditional side of the city that can all too easily be overlooked.
+A morning spent exploring the old Iranian quarter of Bastakiya and the knot of souks across the Creek Dropdown content in Deira Dropdown content will reveal a traditional side of the city that can all too easily be overlooked.

-Start in the glittering Gold Souk before wandering through the aromatic perfume and spice souks, where traders sell cinnamon, saffron and frankincense.
+Start in the glittering Gold Souk Dropdown content before wandering through the aromatic perfume Dropdown content and spice souks, where traders sell cinnamon, saffron and frankincense.
 Crossing the Creek in a little wooden abra is by far the best thing you can do in Dubai for a dirham.

-Once in Bastakiya, in Bur Dubai, the oldest part of the city, head for the Sheikh Mohammed Centre for Cultural Understanding for a traditional Emirati meal served on rugs and cushions in the courtyard of one of the district’s fine old heritage houses.
+Once in Bastakiya, in Bur Dubai Dropdown content, the oldest part of the city, head for the Sheikh Mohammed Centre for Cultural Understanding for a traditional Emirati meal served on rugs and cushions in the courtyard of one of the district’s fine old heritage houses.

 It's rare to find a hotel that's both stylish and family-friendly, but the Jumeirah Beach Hotel – or JBH as it's more affectionately known – is exactly that.

 Curling along the beachfront like some glassy cresting wave, this landmark hotel combines elegantly furnished rooms with some of the best facilities in Dubai.
 In addition to its own two beautiful beaches, the JBH has five pools, including a family pool and a kids’ pool with slides, all set amidst its extensive palm-strewn grounds.
 Golf buggies are on hand to shuttle you around.